Jake Burger Player Props: White Sox vs. Phillies

 Jake Burger At The Plate

-- Burger is batting .350 with two doubles, four home runs and two walks.
+- Burger is batting .308 with two doubles, five home runs and three walks.

-- In five of eight games this year (62.5%), Burger has reached base via hit, and that includes multiple hits twice.
+- This year, Burger has tallied at least one hit in six of 10 games (60.0%), and had multiple hits twice.

-- In four games this season (50.0%), Burger has picked up an RBI, including two games with multiple runs batted in.
+- In 50.0% of his games this year, Burger has had at least one RBI.
+He's picked up more than one in 30.0% and driven in three or more of his team's runs in two contests.

-- He has scored in four of eight games so far this year.
+- He has scored a run in five of 10 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.